Written by Tushar Singh (Director, Doctor's Chamber) · Reviewed by Amit Singh (HOD, MBBS & MD/MS Admissions) · Last updated .

 Looking at Maharashtra Specifically?

-Maharashtra has its own dedicated regulatory regime under FRA / State CET Cell with strict 85/15 distribution. → Read our complete Maharashtra Private MBBS Guide
+Maharashtra has its own dedicated regulatory regime under FRA / State CET Cell with strict 85/15 distribution — and as a Closed State, it does not accept non-domicile candidates for private medical admission. → Read our complete Maharashtra Private MBBS Guide

 Or Considering Deemed Universities?

-Deemed Universities use MCC central counselling (no state quota, no domicile barrier).
+Deemed Universities use MCC central counselling (no state quota, no domicile barrier — fees ₹10 L – ₹30 L).
 Detailed guides:

 - DMIHER — JNMC Wardha